What is Plasma Treatment?

 Plasma ashing is always performed with oxygen (O2) gas.

 Who uses plasma on a daily basis?

-Many universities use plasma systems for educational opportunities and lab work.
+Many universities plasma treat a variety of substrates for educational opportunities and lab work.
 They are also used by medical facilities and research labs working on new medical procedures.